-The 2019-20 coronavirus pandemic is an ongoing outbreak of coronavirus disease (COVID-19).
+The coronavirus pandemic is an ongoing outbreak of coronavirus disease (Covid-19).
 The outbreak was first identified in China in December 2019.
-The disease then expanded worldwide in the first quarter of 2020 and continues to expand to date.
+The disease then expanded worldwide since the first quarter of 2020.

-In France, the main place of activity of Cnova, physical stores have been shut down with few exceptions (grocery and supermarkets, etc) and containment measures were implemented for the population from March 17 to May 11, 2020.
-Due to the resurgence of the outbreak in the second semester a second lockdown was imposed by French authorities from October 29, 2020 to December 15, 2020.
+In France, the main place of activity of Cnova, physical stores have been shut down with few exceptions (grocery and supermarkets, etc.) and containment measures were implemented for the population from March 17 to May 11, 2020.
+Due to the resurgence of the outbreak in the second semester a second lockdown was imposed by French authorities from October 29, 2020, to December 15, 2020.
 Similar to the first lockdown physical stores have been shut down with the same exceptions.
-Since December 15, 2020 a nightly curfew is in force in France between 6PM and 6AM,
+Since December 15, 2020, and until the end of the 2021 first semester a nightly curfew was in force in France between 6PM and 6AM.